 Then the hat went into hiding, relegated to reigning queens.

 They absolutely can be fun and women with a head for them can go wild.

 (Clearly, that’s not me.
 Evidence below.)

 Of course style is important.
-You don’t want to look too ridiculous or you’ll never wear it (unless, like me, you don’t care!)
+You don’t want to look too ridiculous (a little ridiculous is fine) or you’ll never wear it (unless, like me, you don’t care!)

 A color that highlights your face and a shape that complements it are good starting points (I obviously do not heed my own advice).